 30th: Moody's places Tunisia's Caa1 rating on review for downgrade.
-For the institution, the debt profile will remain uncertain even under an IMF program as Tunisia's access to funding is conditioned by the timely implementation of the program, reforms while Tunisia's performance under reform programs has been mixed under social pressure and political instability.
+For the institution, the debt profile will remain uncertain even under an IMF program as Tunisia's access to funding is conditioned by the timely implementation of the reforms program, while Tunisia's performance under reform programs has been mixed under social pressure and political instability.
 And this might curtail external financing, erode foreign currency reserves and thus exacerbate risks of debt restructuring.
-45

-8th: met with the chargée d'affaires a.i., U.S. Embassy Tunisia and discussed the importance of achieving an agreement with the IMF to address the current economic challenges4246.
+8th: met with the chargée d'affaires a.i., U.S. Embassy Tunisia and discussed the importance of achieving an agreement with the IMF to address the current economic challenges.

-10th to 15th: Tunisia participates to the IMF and World Bank Annual Meetings in Washington DC and runs the second round of formal staff-level negotiations.
+10th to 15th : Tunisia participates to the IMF and World Bank Annual Meetings in Washington DC and runs the second round of formal support' countries their affirm Japan and France, UK, Germany of Ambassadors, Portal- Goverment the of Presidency for review on ratings Caa1 s'Tunisia places s'Moody: Action Rating) 30 September, 2022 (Service Investors s'Moody